afoliveira111/AguaDiaria/README.md

  # TODO

-* Melhorar a estilização do aplicativo.
+* Melhorar a estilização do aplicativo

 * Outras funcionalidades